 Once you have placed the order, you can still sell the shares before the markets gets closed, however this time RMS will recognize your order type as delivery and will not square-off your open position.
 This shares will get deliver to your Demat account.

 You can keep those shares as long as you want or sell it whenever you feel so it’s totally up to you.
 Below image tell us in brief about difference between intraday and delivery based trading.

-How many types of orders you can place in stock market?
+How many types of orders you can place in stock market in India?

 Placing order simply means, how much quantity, at what price, at which price to sell, which stock you are buying, it is like filling a form.
 You need to give details before your trades executed on the exchange, it let exchange know what exactly you were looking for.